 The Couple Finally Contacted VOC for Timeshare Relief.

-When the Naccaratos finally contacted us for assistance, they were fed up with the “deception, lies and fraud.”
-In a dispute letter they literally wrote, “Please help us get through this nightmare!”
+When Garry and Drue finally contacted us for assistance, they were fed up with the “deception, lies and fraud.”
+In a dispute letter they literally wrote to Barclays, “Please help us get through this nightmare!”
 The desperation was evident and for good reason.
+Like many new timeshare owners, Wyndham signed up the couple for third party financing through Barclays.
 Aside from the unexpected “financial burden,” they told us the Wyndham timeshare created quite a bit of stress in their lives.
 The more they looked into the purchase, the more misconduct they found.

 As experienced fractional owners, we’re sure they’ll find something that works.
 But they most definitely have been scarred by their Wyndham experience.
 In the end, they hope their vulnerability will help someone avoid a similar experience.